Wednesday, May 20, 2015

 Celebration Cakes

-Cakes makes occassions a lot more special.
-That's why a more people wanted to have decorative cakes whenever throwing out a party.
-Below are the cakes I have previously designed and was able to capture behind my cellphone camera lenses.
+Cakes make occasions a lot more special.
+That's why more people want to have decorative cakes when throwing a party.
+Below are the cakes I previously designed and was able to capture with my cellphone camera.

 Wednesday, May 13, 2015